BACK TO DIRECTIVES

 Only inputs are under direct control.

-A disciplined system measures what it can control and ignores what it cannot.
+A disciplined system measures what it controls.

 Why This Fails for Most People

-Most people ask the wrong questions:
+Most people ask the wrong questions.

 The Gyōji Directive